-With compliance monitoring, caregivers can have peace of mind about one of the most important aspects of medical alert monitoring- whether or not their loved one is actually wearing the device.
-If they see through compliance monitoring that their loved one is not wearing their device, they can take the necessary action to make sure their loved one gets the protection they need.
+Compliance monitoring gives caregivers peace of mind about one of the most important factors in the efficacy of medical alert monitoring- whether or not their loved one is actually wearing the device.
+If caregivers see via compliance monitoring that the user is not wearing their device, they can take the necessary action to make sure their loved one gets the protection they need.

-Compliance monitoring information is uploaded to the online Caregiver Dashboard.
-In addition to compliance monitoring, caregivers and family members of QMedic users can use the dashboard to check their loved one’s activity levels, sleep patterns, and call history with the emergency monitoring center.
+Compliance monitoring information is uploaded to the online Caregiver Dashboard, which allows caregivers and family members of QMedic users to check their loved one’s activity levels, sleep patterns, and call history with the emergency monitoring center.
 Both compliance monitoring and access to the Caregiver Dashboard are included at no extra cost for all QMedic users.